josbouten/bioplot/doc/_build/html/_sources/detplot.txt

     0.001, 0.002, 0.005, 0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1, 2, 5, 10, 20, 40, 60, 80, 90, 95, 98, 99, 99.5,
     99.8, 99.9, 99.95, 99.98, 99.99, 99.995, 99.998, 99.999

-In the plot below they are set to 60%
+By setting the limits you can show more detail in the plot area.

 .. image:: images/detplot_with_diagonal.png